duty-bound/ramda/Ramda.md

 ```

 #### move
 Move an element from one index to another.
 ```
 const arr = [1, 2, 3]
 R.move(0, 2, arr)
 //[2, 3, 1]
 ```
 ```
 const arr = [1, 2, 3]
 R.move(-1, 0, arr)
 //[3, 1, 2]
 ```

 #### multiply

-Multipliestwo numbers, this is a curried function.
+Multiplies two numbers, this is a curried function.
 ```
 R.multiply(3, 4)
 //12